-From the properties of plasma, it is used in various fields such as textile, electronics, life sciences, packaging etc. Roth et al. Application of the plasma technology as a surface cleaning tool has been commercially adopted for the removal of disinfection chemicals applied to medical devices manufactured from heat sensitive plastics.
-Moisan et al. In the biomedical sector plasma technology issued for cold sterilization of instruments and 30 prostheses as well as many thermo labile materials used in the biomedical technology sector 31 for its particular advantages, including its moderate or negligible impact on substrate 32 materials and use on nontoxic compounds.
-Conventionally, sterilization methods such as 33 heat, chemical solutions are used for the surface disinfection of fruits, seeds, and spices etc., 34 which are often time-consuming and damaging or have toxic residues.
-Van de Veen et al. 35 reported that the effect of cold plasma on bacterial spores is more than the conventional 36 techniques like heat, chemicals and UV treatment.
-One of the important challenges associated 37 with cold plasma technology is ensuring high microbial inactivation while maintaining 38 sensory qualities that ensure there fresh appearance
+as well as many thermolabile materials used in the biomedical technology sector for its particular advantages, such as including its moderate or negligible impact on substrate materials and use on nontoxic compounds.
+Conventionally, sterilization methods such as heat, chemical solutions are used for the surface disinfection of fruits, seeds, and spices etc., which are often time-consuming and damaging or have toxic residues.
+Van de Veen et al. reported that the effect of cold plasma on bacterial spores is more than the conventional techniques like heat, and chemicals and UV treatment.
+One of the important challenges associated with cold plasma technology is ensuring high microbial inactivation while maintaining sensory qualities and that ensure their fresh appearance